ReemJbily/Student-mental-health/README.md

 # Student-mental-health
-#### This repository is part of my training in SHAI for artificial intellegence.
+#### This repository is part of my training in SHAI for artificial intelligence.
-#### It describe students' mental health through a survay.
+#### It describe students' mental health through a survey.
-## Dataset explaind:
+## Dataset explained:
-#### This dataset contains 11 columns and 100 values obtained from a survay which was taken by students of both genders:
+#### This dataset contains 11 columns and 100 values obtained from a survey which was taken by students of both genders:
 #### 1. Timestamp.
 #### 2. Choose your gender: gender of the student.
 #### 3. Age: age of the student.